Asian Art Museum of SF

-2. Enhanced accessibility for our target audience by including text size alterations, option to change background color when in the dark museum room, and voice control for those who cant take advantage of the narrator script.
+Enhanced accessibility for our target audience by including text size alterations, the option to change background color when in the dark museum room, and voice control for those who can't take advantage of the narrator script.

-To start our ideation process, we analyzed the current version of read information architecture in order to understand contents.
-We found the main categories were not successfully communicated and a read audio-guides.
+To start our ideation process, we analyzed the current version of reading information architecture in order to understand the contents.
+We found the main categories were not successfully communicated and read audio guides.
 We compared feedback of visitors and AAM faculties how on they understand contexts.
 We began by sketching ideas for refining information architecture and created various concepts for the immersive museum experience.